 Fremont is a blue-collar town, with 43.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fremont is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Fremont who work in office and administrative support (11.55%), sales jobs (8.55%), and teaching (7.39%).

-Fremont is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fremont doesn't have a public transportation system that people use for their commute.

 The per capita income in Fremont in 2022 was $31,243, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $124,972 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.